Frequently Asked Questions

 In addition to the FAFSA, you submit a Sargent College Graduate Application for Financial Assistance (available in our forms library).
 Documents are due by April 1.
 Students should give permission on the FAFSA for application data to be sent to Boston University; our federal school code number is 002130.

-How do I apply for merit scholarship?
+How do I apply for a merit scholarship?

 All graduate admissions applications are reviewed for merit scholarship by the program admissions committees.
 Notification of merit scholarship award is received in your letter of acceptance.
-If merit scholarship is awarded, it is not necessary to submit tax returns with financial aid documents.

 Do I include parent information on the FAFSA?